Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- The Stars have won 73.1% of their games when they've been a moneyline favorite this season (19-7).
+- The Stars have gone 19-7 this season when favored on the moneyline.

-- This season the Kraken have nine wins in the 23 games in which they've been an underdog.
+- The Kraken have claimed an upset victory in nine, or 39.1%, of the 23 games they have played as an underdog this season.

-- Dallas is 6-2 (victorious in 75.0% of its games) when it has played with moneyline odds of -200 or shorter.
+- In games it has played with moneyline odds of -200 or shorter, Dallas has put together a 6-2 record (winning 75.0% of its games).

 - Seattle has seven games this season playing as an underdog by +165 or longer, and is 5-2 in those contests.